Community Wildfire Protection Plans

 CWPP background: The Healthy Forests Restoration Act, a landmark legislation which includes the first meaningful statutory incentive for the US Forest Service and the Bureau of Land Management to give consideration to prioritized fuel reduction projects identified by local communities, was enacted in 2003.
 This lead to the development of the CWPP as a community-based forest planning and fuel reduction prioritization document.
 The Healthy Forests Restoration Act and the Community Wildfire Protection Plan emphasize the need for federal, state, and local agencies to work collaboratively with communities in developing hazardous fuel reduction projects and place priority on treatment areas identified by the communities themselves in a CWPP.

-CWPPs in San Diego County: Thirty-five communities around San Diego County have an approved CWPP in place – click on the community name below to read their CWPP.
+CWPPs in San Diego County: Thirty-seven communities around San Diego County have an approved CWPP in place – click on the community name below to read their CWPP.
 The map on the right shows each fire safe council in San Diego County.
 Most with CWPPs are linked within the map, too.

 The role of CWPPs: The Healthy Forest Restoration Act of 2003 provides communities with a great opportunity to influence where and how agencies implement fuel reduction projects on federal or private lands, as well as how additional federal funds may be distributed for projects on non-federal lands.
 A CWPP is the most effective way to take advantage of this opportunity.